Ashwani-Srivastava/Oellfare/readme.md

 ## To change theem
  * Just change the respective tags in app-root
+ * Comment out/in respective stylesheets links and scripts in index.html

 ## To change NGO
  * Update src/assets/ngo.json, src/assets/fund.json with the json files of the Ngo, that is needed